JeffGiroux/f5_terraform/AWS/Standalone/README.md

 ```

 ## Troubleshooting

+### Serial Logs
+Review the serial logs for the Google virtual machine.
+Login to the AWS portal, open "EC2", then locate your instance...click it.
+Hit Actions > Monitor and Troubleshoot > Get stem log.
+Then review the serial logs for errors.

+### Onboard Logs
+Depending on where onboard fails, you can attempt SSH login and try to troubleshoot further.
+Inspect the /config/cloud directory for correct runtime init YAML files.
+Inspec the /var/log/cloud location for error logs.

 ### F5 Automation Toolchain Components
 F5 BIG-IP Runtime Init uses the F5 Automation Toolchain for configuration of BIG-IP instances.
 Any errors thrown from these components will be surfaced in the bigIpRuntimeInit.log (or a custom log location as specified below).